steven4354/openMeta/README.md

 # This full stack application is currently in its early development stages.
 Stay tuned for our production ready deployment!

-## Notes to the developers on this project

-Please put notes for the developers here in the readme

 ## Note from Gene: